Arthur Collier: Career

 Having graduated from Oxford and been made a priest, Collier was presented to the benefice of Steeple Langford in 1704, holding it until his death in 1732.
 His sermons show no traces of his bold theological speculations, and he seems to have been faithful in the discharge of his duty.
-He was in financial difficulties (some say due to his wife), from which at last he was obliged to free himself by selling the reversion of the Langford advowson to Corpus Christi College, Oxford.He and the family moved to Salisbury where Jane and Margaret Collier were born.
+He was in financial difficulties (some say due to his wife), from which at last he was obliged to free himself by selling the reversion of the Langford advowson to Corpus Christi College, Oxford.
+He and the family moved to Salisbury where Jane and Margaret Collier were born.

 His philosophical opinions grew out of a diligent study of Descartes and Malebranche.
 John Norris also strongly influenced him by his An Essay towards the Theory of the Ideal or Intelligible World (1701–1704).
 It is remarkable that Collier makes no reference to Locke, and shows no sign of having any knowledge of his works.
 As early as 1703 he seems to have become convinced of the non-existence of an absolute external world, which would have no relation to a perceiving observer.
 In 1712 he wrote two essays, which are still in manuscript, one on substance and accident, and the other called Clavis Philosophica.
-His chief work appeared in 1713, under the title Clavis Universalis, or A New Inquiry after Truth, being a Demonstration of the NonExistence or Impossibility of an External World (printed privately, Edinburgh, 1836, and reprinted in Metaphysical Tracts, 1837, edited by Sam.
+His chief work appeared in 1713, under the title Clavis Universalis: or, A New Inquiry after Truth.
+Being a Demonstration of the Non-Existence, or Impossibility, of an External World (printed privately, Edinburgh, 1836, and reprinted in Metaphysical Tracts, 1837, edited by Sam.
 Parr).
 It was favourably mentioned by Reid, Stewart and others, was frequently referred to by the Leibnitzians, and was translated into German by Johann Christian Eschenbach the Elder in 1756, Berkeley's Treatise Concerning the Principles of Human Knowledge and Theory of Vision preceded it by three and four years respectively, but there is no evidence that they were known to Collier before the publication of his book.